ommann/combo-love2d/README.md

 ```

-The created objects must be updated using update-method before you using them.
+The created objects must be updated using update-method before using them.
 Lastly where the hotkey detection is needed it can be done by reading the object's, "down", "pressed" and "released" table fields.

 ```lua
 hotkey:update()